DarthJDG/NumGuess/README.md

 JScript has no input box implemented for ```wscript```, it had to be invoked from VBScript code.
 This is why the code is embedded in XML and the file extension is ```.wsf```.
 The JScript part can be run as a simple ```.js``` file with ```cscript```.

 The code uses the compatible JavaScript library.
 See VBScript section for running instructions.

+### jq

+Run the script with `./numguess.jq --arg seed $RANDOM` to properly seed the random generator.
+Default seed is 12345.

 ### Pascal